 - Bookmark capabilities to save questions to return to later.

-Aplos offers a complete suite of financial management software that can help your nonprofit file your 990 form as well as create budgeting plans for your nonprofit.
+Aplos offers a complete suite of financial management software that can help your nonprofit file your 990 form as well as create budgeting plans.

-Aplos is the perfect IRS-authorized e-filer for nonprofits who already use Aplos for their other financial management needs.
+Aplos is a great IRS-authorized e-filer for nonprofits who already use Aplos for their other financial management needs.

 This nonprofit tax software offers features such as:

 - Status checks by entering your nonprofit’s EIN into their database.

 - 990 tags that you can use in your accounting books to mark specific transactions for easy 990 reporting.